 How to Get Out of Factoring In 10 Steps

 Factoring provides clients with funding against unpaid outstanding sales invoices and a credit control service to help them collect in their outstanding sales ledger.
-As brokers, we are huge advocates of factoring and we have many that are happily using these services that we have helped them find.
+As brokers, we are huge advocates of invoice factoring and we have many that are happily using these services that we have helped them find.

 However, we occasionally hear from businesses that are not happy with their existing arrangement and want to know how to get out of factoring completely.